reckter/STS-ModLoader/README.md

 Source version: `[EARLY_ACCESS_011] (01-11-2018)`

 ### Mod Loader Requirements ###
-Java 8 (Java 9 DOES NOT WORK)
+Java 8+

 ### Install instructions: ###
 #### Basic (General Use): ####
 1. Clone repo
-2. Make a copy of desktop-1.0.jar from your Slay the Spire Steam folder in the root of the repo
+2. Make a copy of 'desktop-1.0.jar' from your Slay the Spire Steam folder in the root of the repo
-3. Apply the JDF patch to it with JojoDiff (http://jojodiff.sourceforge.net/)
+3. Apply the JDF patch to 'desktop-1.0.jar' with JojoDiff (http://jojodiff.sourceforge.net/)
 4. Run with _run.bat to get logger output

 #### Advanced (Development): ####